wilkart/homebrew-gridcoin/README.md

 ## Disclaimer
-This software might be recognised as an OSX/CoinMiner by antimalware and antivirus tools.
+This software is recognised as an OSX/CoinMiner by antimalware and antivirus tools.
-Consider to temporarily disable it for an installation time.
-Exclude or ignore the following path from a real time protection to run the wallet:
+You have to temporarily disable that tools for an installation or upgrade.
+Also exclude or ignore the following path from a real time protection to run the wallet:

-    /usr/local/Cellar/gridcoin-cli

-    /opt/homebrew/Cellar/gridcoin-cli
+    /opt/homebrew/Cellar/gridcoin-cli (Apple Silicon)

+    /usr/local/Cellar/gridcoin-cli (Apple Intel)

+Apple Lockdown Mode helps protect devices against extremely rare and highly sophisticated cyber attacks.
+It prevents Gridcoin Research CLI for macOS to work correctly ("staking": false, "mining-error": "Offline",).
+Disable Lockdown Mode, reboot your system, proceed with installation or upgrade and enable Lockdown Mode on again.

 ## Installation